Patient information: Sexual problems in men (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

 Erectile dysfunction in diabetes mellitus

 Overview of male sexual dysfunction

 Sexual activity in patients with cardiovascular disease

-Sexual dysfunction associated with selective serotonin reuptake inhibitor (SSRI) antidepressants: Management
+Sexual dysfunction caused by selective serotonin reuptake inhibitors (SSRIs): Management

 Sexual dysfunction in uremic men